-Shareholder activism has not been common in the past but has been increasing.
+Shareholder activism, while uncommon in the past has become increasingly prevalent.
 Recent examples include shareholders requisitioning for replacement of incumbent directors due to dissatisfaction with corporate performance, or shareholders rallying other shareholders to vote down corporate proposals or takeover offers which they perceive to be disadvantageous.
+In 2023, the SGX issued a regulator's column making clear its expectations of listed corporation boards in relation to shareholder requisitions for meetings, so as to ensure that the interests of shareholders as a whole is protected.
+The SGX's view is that parties involved should aim to work together as a public dispute would not serve the interests of the listed corporation or its shareholders as a whole, and exhorts boards to seek to find common ground with the requisitionists.
 Other ways in which shareholders exert influence include reaching out to investor lobby groups like the Securities Investors Association (Singapore) (SIAS) for assistance, posing questions to the Board and management at general meetings, and writing letters of complaint to the regulators.